 Tristan Walker founded Bevel, a five-part shaving kit for men with coarse hair, but like Bandholz, he has a larger, defined mission to serve a neglected community.

-Bevel’s site itself doesn’t use Bandholz’s fighting words, but Walker is candid with the press his experience as a black man looking for grooming products:
+Bevel's site itself doesn’t use Bandholz's fighting words, but Walker is candid with the press about his experience as a black man looking for grooming products: